 - Uncomfortable Loudness Levels (ULLs): This test provides measures of the loudest sounds that you can comfortably tolerate and any hypersensitivity to sound you may have.
 The results can be useful when setting the maximum sound level of a hearing aid to ensure it is never uncomfortably loud for you.

 - Modified FAAF Test: This test was developed Mr Raithatha himself and assesses both your ability to hear and identify speech clearly in the presence of various levels of background noise and the cognitive listening effort required in order for you to do so.
 Alongside your specific hearing difficulties outlined in the case history, the results can be useful when exploring different hearing aid technologies that may assist you.
 This test is also sometimes used within a test battery in the diagnosis of Central Auditory Processing (CAP) disorders, which is a condition were people can still sometimes experience difficulties in processing speech in background despite having normal hearing test results.

 After testing is complete, the results of the assessment will be shared and explained to you.
 Mr Raithatha will also provide you with a written hearing report summarising the findings of the hearing consultation.
 If you have a conductive or mixed hearing loss, Mr Raithatha is sometimes required to a send a referral to your GP or an ENT specialist as the cause can sometimes be medically or surgically treated.
-If it cannot be treated or you have permanent sensorineural hearing loss, Mr Raithatha will explain the different digital hearing aid styles and technology levels available that can help improve your hearing and quality of life.
-He can also perform a live hearing aid demonstration, to include Real-ear measurements (REMs) where ever possible, so that you can experience first-hand how hearing aids can benefit you.
+If it cannot be treated or you have permanent sensorineural hearing loss, Mr Raithatha may advise that you would benefit from hearing aids.